 Alana decides she wants to start using Atlassian products with her team, so she sets up her own cloud site and starts inviting users, which gives them access to the products associated with her site.
 Because Will manages those accounts at the original Cloud site, Will's password policy applies across both sites that users can now access.

-Around the same time, Teams in Space starts working closely with a vendor called Deep Space Suppliers, which has their own Atlassian Cloud site.
+Around the same time, Teams in Space starts working closely with a vendor, called Deep Space Suppliers, that has their own Atlassian Cloud site.
 Harvey administers DSS's site and invites a small list of Teams in Space employees to his site.
-Because these employees are still managed by Teams in Space, the original password policy still applies to them here too as they access the DSS site.
+Because these employees are still managed by Teams in Space, the Teams in Space password policy applies to them here too as they access the DSS site.

 Atlassian Cloud's future vision

-As previously described, Atlassian Cloud currently includes the cloud version of these products: JIRA Software, JIRA Core, JIRA Service Desk, and Confluence.
-That means that you manage your users for your JIRA applications and Confluence from the Site administration.
-If your organization also uses Bitbucket and HipChat, you grant those users access separately within these products.
+Atlassian Cloud currently includes the cloud versions of Jira Software, Jira Core, Jira Service Desk, and Confluence.
+You manage users of your Jira products and Confluence from the Site administration.
+If your company also uses Bitbucket, Hipchat or Stride, you manage user access separately within those products.

-Next, we'll build the access and security management for all users into a single location, simplifying the experience for administrators.
-When that change happens, HipChat and Bitbucket will become part of your Atlassian Cloud site and you'll manage users for both these products from within the Site administration.
+Hipchat, Stride and Bitbucket will become part of your Atlassian Cloud site and you'll manage users for these products from within the Site administration.